-- (1) Transportation provides you access to waiver services (( $\tau$ specified by)) and nonmedical services in the community identified in your person-centered service plan. - (2) Whenever possible, you must use family, neighbors, friends, or community agencies that can provide this service without charge.
+- (1) Transportation provides you access to waiver services (( $\tau$ specified by)) and other community services, activities, and resources, as specified in your person-centered service plan. - (2) Whenever possible, you must use family, neighbors, friends, or community agencies that can provide this service without charge.